darktable-org/dtdocs/content/module-reference/processing-modules/sigmoid.md

 masking: true
 ---

-Display transform used for transforming scene referred image data to display referred viewable images.

-The sigmoid module uses a modified generalized log-logistic curve to smoothly compress the infinite scene referred space into a displayable finite space.
+Remap the tonal range of an image using a modified generalized log-logistic curve.

+This module can be used to expand or contract the dynamic range of the scene to fit the dynamic range of the display.

 ---

-**Note**: Modules placed before the sigmoid module works in scene-referred space.
-Modules after sigmoid work on the formed image of the scene, aka display-referred space.
+**Note**: Modules placed before sigmoid in the pipeline operate in [scene-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#scene-referred-workflow) space.
+Modules after sigmoid work in [display-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#display-referred-workflow) space.

 ---

 # usage

+Please take note of the following guidelines while using this module within your workflow:

 only use one display transform
-: Never use sigmoid together with filmic rgb or base curve.
-Pick one.
+: Never use sigmoid together with another display transform module (i.e. [_filmic rgb_](./filmic-rgb.md) or [_base curve_](./base-curve.md)).

-adjust for the mid-tones
+adjust for the mid-tones first
-: The sigmoid curve pivots around middle grey.
-Begin your editing by adjusting your exposure before adjusting the sigmoid module's parameters.
+: The sigmoid curve pivots around middle gray.
+Before using sigmoid, you should first use the [_exposure_](./exposure.md) module to adjust the mid-tones to your liking.

 less is more
-: It is commonly better to adjust your image in other modules than in the display transform.
-Make color adjustments in color balance rgb, compress highlights and lift shadows in the tone equalizer or with a masked exposure, etc.
+: You should try to accomplish the majority of your processing using modules in the scene-referred section of the pixelpipe and not rely on the display transform module (_sigmoid_, _filmic rgb_, _base curve_) to do all the work.

 preserve hue to taste
-: There are multiple definitions of how hue should be preserved.
-Recommended to use the per channel mode and to tune in your preferred amount of hue preservation on a per-image basis.
-Sunsets and fire are two examples where users commonly reduce the hue preservation amount to gain a "hotter" look.
+: This module provides a number of methods to preserve hues.
+You are advised to use the "per channel" mode and tune the hue preservation to your liking on a per-image basis.
+Sunsets and fire are two examples where users commonly reduce the hue preservation to achieve a "hotter" look.

 # module controls

 contrast
-: Adjust the compression aggressiveness.
-Middle grey is always unchanged.
-Higher contrast requires less pixel exposure to reach display white, and shadows become darker.
-Lower contrast is the reverse and is thus able to display a larger dynamic range.
+: Adjust the aggressiveness of the compression while leaving middle-gray unchanged.
+Higher values require lower exposure to reach display white, and shadows become darker.
+Lower contrast is able to display a larger dynamic range.

 skew
 : Lean the compression towards shadows or highlights.
-Skew can be used for transferring some contrast from shadows to highlights or vice versa without changing the middle grey contrast.
+Skew can be used to transfer some contrast from shadows to highlights or vice versa without changing the amount of contrast at middle gray.
 Positive skew flattens shadows and compresses highlights.
 Negative skew creates darker shadows and duller highlights.

 color processing
-: Mode used for mapping pixel values from scene to display space.
+: The mode used to map pixel values from scene to display space.
-: The _per channel_ mode applies the sigmoid curve on each rgb channel separately, affecting pixel luminance, chroma, and hue color aspects.
-Hue can be optionally preserved to a selectable degree; see preserve hue.
-This mode is what most other image editing softwares are using, is in line with the behavior of the color layers in analog film, and handles smooth roll-off to bright areas very well.
+: - _per channel_ mode applies the sigmoid curve to each rgb channel separately, affecting luminance, chroma, and hue.
+Hue can be optionally preserved using the _preserve hue_ option (below).
+This mode is in line with the behavior of the color layers in analog film, and handles smooth roll-off to bright areas very well.
-: The _rgb ratio_ is similar to _preserve color_ in filmic rgb.
+: - _rgb ratio_ is similar to _preserve color_ in [filmic rgb](./filmic-rgb.md).
 It maps the rgb triplet uniformly using the sigmoid curve, which preserves the spectral color of the pixel.
 Bright colorful pixels are desaturated along spectral lines as they would otherwise end up outside the display gamut.

-preserve hue (per channel only)
+preserve hue _(per channel mode only)_
-: 0% - vanilla per channel with heavy hue skewing.
-100% - preserve the spectral hue of the image, same hue definition as when using rgb ratio.
-An ok approximation of preserved perceptual hue is usually somewhere between the two extremes.
+: Choose how much to preserve hue -- 100% preserves the spectral hue of the image (identical to using the "rgb ratio" color processing mode); 0% uses the per-channel mode with heavy hue skewing (see below).
+An acceptable approximation of preserved perceptual hue is usually somewhere between the two extremes.
-: Short explanation of per channel hue skew.
-All colors between the primary colors, red, green, and blue, converge towards the closest secondary colors, yellow, magenta, and cyan.
-The effet creates yellow sunsets and fires, magneta-looking blue lights, and cyan skies.
+: All colors that lie between the primary colors (red, green, and blue) converge towards the closest secondary colors (yellow, magenta, and cyan).
+The _per channel hue skew_ effect creates yellow sunsets and fires, magneta-looking blue lights, and cyan skies.
 The skew is stronger for brighter and more saturated pixels.

 target black
-: Lower bound that the sigmoid curve converges to as the scene value approaches zero, usually kept as is.
-Possible to use for a faded analog look.
-It is, however, preferred to use the color balance rgb global offset for the same effect.
+: Lower bound that the sigmoid curve converges to as the scene value approaches zero -- this should normally be left unchanged.
+You _can_ use this to give a faded analog look, but should instead prefer to use the "global offset" slider in [_color balance rgb_](./color-balance-rgb.md) to achieve a similar effect.

 target white
-: Upper bound that the sigmoid curve converges to as the scene value approaches infinity, usually kept as is.
-It can be used to clip white at some scene intensity for cases when that is desired.
+: Upper bound that the sigmoid curve converges to as the scene value approaches infinity -- this should normally be left unchanged.
+You can use this to clip white at a defined scene intensity.